-This CAP implements a key goal of the City's 2030 General Plan by achieving the City's adopted GHG reduction targets for 2020 and 2030.
-It also achieves the State-recommended GHG reduction goal for 2050.
+This CAP implements a key goal of the City's 2040 General Plan by achieving the City's adopted GHG reduction targets for 2030 and 2045, which align with State-recommended GHG reduction goals.

 PURPOSE

 The City of San Mateo first adopted a CAP in 2015, based on a long-standing commitment to environmental stewardship and sustainability.
 This CAP consolidated and updated multiple earlier plans, consistent with the City's 2030 General Plan, including the Sustainable Initiatives Plan (adopted in 2007), Greenhouse Gas Emissions Reduction Program (adopted in 2010), and the Climate Action Plan for Operations and Facilities (adopted in 2008).
 Regionally, the 2015 CAP drew on the City's involvement with countywide climate action planning efforts.
 The 2015 CAP integrated early and ongoing efforts into a single plan that supported the General Plan and followed CEQA and air quality guidelines set by the State and BAAQMD.